cd80-ctf/InjuredAndroidWriteups/Flag 1 | Login.md

 # Flag 1 | Login
 Welcome to the first flag!
-As with many CTF competitions, this one is fairly straightforward, more focused on teaching you the tools and methods of Android app exploitation than on a complex, intricate puzzle.
+As with many CTF competitions, this one is fairly straightforward, more focused on teaching you the tools and methods of Android app exploitation than on presenting an intricate puzzle.

 ## The target